Start Your Free Consultation

 Santa Barbara Wrongful Death Lawyer

-The families and loved ones of a wrongful death victim can recover damages under the California court system.
+The families and loved ones of a wrongful death victim can recover damages under the California judicial system.
 Unfortunately, the process of filing a claim is very complicated and overwhelming for people when they are coping with grief and concern about their future.

 Who can sue for wrongful death in California?

-Under California wrongful death laws, the surviving family members in Santa Barbara are able to file a wrongful death claim to recover financial losses when another person’s negligence, misconduct, or reckless actions have resulted in the death of their loved one.
-The wrongful death attorneys at Maho Prentice, LLP have over 60 years of combined experience providing legal advice to victims of any type of wrongful death action in Santa Barbara.
+Under California wrongful death laws, the surviving family members in Santa Barbara are able to file a wrongful death claim to recover losses when another person’s negligence, misconduct, or reckless actions have resulted in the death of their loved one.
+The wrongful death attorneys at Maho Prentice, LLP have experience providing legal advice to victims of any type of wrongful death action in Santa Barbara.
 We believe that the liable party or insurance company should bear the financial burden of their actions and neglect, not the grieving family members.
 We are prepared to guide you through the process of filing a claim, so call us now to speak to a Santa Barbara wrongful death lawyer at Maho Prentice, LLP.

 Who Can File a Wrongful Death Claim?